Teaching the present simple and present continuous tenses – the hassle of it all

 My plan for teaching the present simple and present continuous tenses is quite straightforward.
 In essence, do not teach the present continuous to children and teenagers at all.

 In my view, the present continuous shouldn’t be introduced to pupils before they reach the age of fifteen.
 Let’s be honest, we use the present simple far more than the present continuous.
 We want kids to talk about their families and hobbies - in the present simple.
 Furthermore, it's a great idea for them to talk about their routines - in the present simple.
 Why throw a spanner in the works and dish out ridiculous exercises on the present continuous?

 How often do people use the present continuous in the real world?
 Well, not very often.
-Sure, when you ring someone on the telephone, you might ask: “What are you doing?”
+Sure, when you call somebody up, you might ask: “What are you doing?”
 The receiver might respond something like “Oh I’m just doing my emailing”.
 Overall, such rare use of a grammar item does not justify kids wasting so many years at school doing fruitless gap fill exercises.

 The most dedicated eighteen-year-old Polish students of English continue to make the same old verbal bloopers with the present simple and present continuous.
 Hence, the grammatical syllabus which dominates the teaching landscape of Polish schools must be consigned to the rubbish bin.

 HOW CAN STUDENTS MASTER THE PRESENT SIMPLE AND RETRIEVE IT AUTOMATICALLY IN REAL LIFE CONVERSATIONS?